WenxuanLi-whu/Co-Fix3d/README.md

 | Co-Stream  | L+C+T  |-  |-  ||

 ToDo Multi-Frame Fusion: Co-Stream is coming soon

+#Citation

+If you find this project useful in your research, please consider citing by 😸:

 ```
 @article{li2025co,
   title={Co-Fix3D: Enhancing 3D Object Detection with Collaborative Refinement},